Communication in Ireland

 firstname.lastname@example.org | BT 1203

-Don Krause served as a print journalist for 15 years before starting at Truman in 2007.
+Don Krause joined the Truman State University faculty in 2007, after serving as a print journalist for 15 years.
+He teaches a variety of courses in journalism, public relations, strategic communication and publication design.
 In addition to teaching, he serves as the adviser to the student newspaper, The Index, and news website for the Truman Media Network.
 He also advises the Ad and PR Organization.
-He is a regular judge and organizer of journalism contests through College Media Association.
-His interests include social media, public relations and journalism, more specifically, the role of social media within public relations, convergence of news media and student media.
+His research interests include social media, public relations and journalism.
 Krause was named Truman’s Educator of the Year in 2015 and received the Governor’s Award for Excellence in Education in 2016.